ggicci/httpin/README.md

 - d2: `header=x-api-token`
 - d3: `required`

 A directive consists of two parts separated by an equal sign (`=`).
 The left part is the name of an executor who was designed to run this directive.
-The right part is a list of arguments separated by commas (`,`) which will be passed to the corresponding executor as its arguments.
+The right part is a list of arguments separated by commas (`,`) which will be passed to the corresponding executor at runtime.

-For instance, `form=access_token,token`, here `form` is the name of the executor, and `access_token,token` is the argument list will be parsed as `[]string{"access_token", "token"}`.
+For instance, `form=access_token,token`, here `form` is the name of the executor, and `access_token,token` is the argument list which will be parsed as `[]string{"access_token", "token"}`.

-There are several builtin directive executors, e.g. `form`, `header`, `required`, etc. See the [full list](./directives.go).
+There are several builtin directive executors, e.g. `form`, `header`, `required`, ... [full list](./directives.go).
 And you can define your own by:

-First, create a "directive executor" by implementing the `httpin.DirectiveExecutor` interface:
+First, create a **directive executor** by implementing the `httpin.DirectiveExecutor` interface:

 ```go
 func toLower(ctx *DirectiveContext) error {